meteorhacks/meteord/README.md

 ### Rebuilding Binary Modules

-Sometimes, you need to recompile binary modules.
+Sometimes, you need to rebuild binary npm modules.
 If so, expose `REBULD_NPM_MODULES` environment variable.
-If this is the case, it takes a few seconds for the compilations.
+It takes couple of seconds to complete the rebuilding process.

 ~~~shell
 docker run -d \